satyam16-ai/Gyandhara/DATABASE_SCHEMA.md

-# Gyaandhara Educational Platform - Complete Database Schema
+# VoiceBoard Educational Platform - Complete Database Schema

 ## Overview
-This document provides the complete MongoDB database schema for the Gyaandhara educational platform, including all collections, fields, relationships, and indexes.
+This document provides the complete MongoDB database schema for the VoiceBoard educational platform, including all collections, fields, relationships, and indexes.

 ## Database Information
 - **Database System**: MongoDB with Mongoose ODM